 The International Pole Industry Association (IPIA) is lead by Executive Director, Colleen Jolly.
-Colleen has been working in the pole industry for six years as a teacher, studio owner, performer, competitor and owner of a pole-related business.
-She has extensive non-profit experience through her work leading the boards of APMP and CHAW and has 21 years of for-profit, international business experience.
+Colleen has been working in the pole industry for seven years as a teacher, studio owner, performer, competitor and owner of a pole-related business.
+She has extensive non-profit experience through her work leading the boards of APMP and CHAW and has 22 years of for-profit, international business experience.
 She is passionate about the business of pole.

 The board of the IPIA is made up of volunteers within the pole industry community.
 Each board member serves for a 2-year term.
-The board will meet virtually, quarterly.
-The first board has been appointed and their bios are below.